 Sean is a graduate of Georgetown University Law Center and the University of Pennsylvania.
-He is an adjunct faculty member at Columbia University School of Social Work, where he teaches community organizing.
-Sean spent 2009 as a Fulbright Scholar conducting research on the informal economy in Lagos, Nigeria.
-He serves as a board member of the Food Chain Workers Alliance.
+He spent 2009 as a Fulbright Scholar conducting research on the informal economy in Lagos, Nigeria.
+He now serves as a board member of the Food Chain Workers Alliance.

 Selected Speaking Experience